Controllable Reference Guided Diffusion with Local Global Fusion for Real World Remote Sensing Image Super Resolution

-This dataset reflects the real-world challenges of cross-sensor variation and significant land cover change, providing a rigorous benchmark for RefSR models. \item We propose CRefDiff, a novel controllable reference-based super-resolution framework built on pretrained generative diffusion models.
-It effectively bridges the resolution gap between cross-sensor inputs and mitigates hallucinations through a carefully designed local textures and global contextual fusion architecture tailored for remote sensing imagery. \item We design two novel inference-time mechanisms, Better Start and Reference Strength Control.
+This dataset reflects the real-world challenges of cross-sensor variation and significant land cover change, providing a rigorous benchmark for RefSR models. \item We propose CRefDiff, a novel controllable RefSR framework built on pretrained generative diffusion models.
+It effectively fuses multi-sensor heterogeneous information and mitigates hallucinations through a carefully designed fusion architecture that jointly models local textures and global contextual cues. \item We design two novel inference-time mechanisms, Better Start and Reference Strength Control.
 Better Start shortens the diffusion trajectory, significantly accelerating inference.
-While, Reference Strength Control allows users to dynamically modulate the influence of the reference image both globally and spatially, enhancing flexibility and robustness under different changing conditions. \item Extensive experiments on Real-RefRSSRD show that CRefDiff achieves state-of-the-art performance both quantitatively and qualitatively.
+While, Reference Strength Control allows users to dynamically modulate the influence of the reference image, enhancing fusion flexibility and robustness under different changing conditions. \item Extensive experiments on Real-RefRSSRD show that CRefDiff achieves state-of-the-art performance both quantitatively and qualitatively.
 Moreover, it also improves performance in downstream tasks such as scene classification and semantic segmentation, highlighting its practical value for remote sensing applications. \end{enumerate}